RAI-SCC/ModularTransformer/README.md

 ## Transformer

+The top level template classes of this package provide an encoder-decoder structure as used in Transformers (`Transformer`) and RNNs (`ParallelTransformer`), which can be filled to create various architectures.
+Some prebuild Transformer architectures are also provided.

+**Template classes**

+These combine the separate components into the appropriate module and also provide the forward function und perform consistency checks.
+The components all come from submodules and their syntax and purpose is described below.

+    Transformer
+      Arguments:
+        encoder_layer TransformerEncoderLayer: the encoder layer
+        decoder_layer TransformerDecoderLayer: the decoder layer
+        output_module OutputModule: output module to apply to the final decoder output num_encoder_layers int: number of encoder layers
+        num_decoder_layers int: number of decoder layers

+    ParallelTransformer
+      Arguments:
+        encoder_layer TransformerEncoderLayer: the encoder layer
+        decoder_layer TransformerDecoderLayer: the decoder layer
+        output_module OutputModule: output module to apply to the final decoder output num_layers int: number of layers

+**Other available classes**

+The main available class is `ClassicalTransformer`, which provides a very similar interface to th torch.nn.Transformer, but slightly more customization options.

+    ClassicalTransformer
+      Arguments:
+        input_features int: size of the input feature dimension d_model int: internal number of features for the attention mechanism nhead int: number of attention heads
+        dim_feedforward: dimension of the `DoubleLinearOutputModule`s (feedforward layers) in each layer and on final output
+        num_encoder_layers int: number of encoder layers
+        num_decoder_layers int: number of decoder layers
+        hidden_features int: size of the encoder output feature dimension (default: input_features) output_features int: size of the decoder output feature dimension (default: input_features) inter_activation Optional[str or Callable[[Tensor], Tensor]]: activation of the `DoubleLinearOutputModule`s each layer (default: ReLU())
+        final_activation Optional[str or Callable[[Tensor], Tensor]]: activation of the `DoubleLinearOutputModule`
+        the final output layer (default: ReLU())
+        encoder_mask Optional[AttentionMatrixMask or str]: mask for encoder attention (default: None) decoder_mask Optional[AttentionMatrixMask or str]: mask for decoder attention (default: None) bias bool: If set to False, all Linear layers will not learn an additive bias (default: True) layer_norm bool: if False not layer norm will be applied after attention and output module (default: True) dropout float: dropout rate applied on the output of attention and output module (default: 0.) device Optional[torch.device]: computation device the module is initialized on dtype Optional[torch.dtype]: data type of the module

 ### layers

 This module defines the template for encoder and decoder layers.
 It contains the classes `TransformerEncoderLayer` and